OrionSeven/topflightapps-monorepo/packages/scheduling/README.md

 ### Components

 - Availability - The main component that displays the availability view.
+- AvailabilityList - A component that displays the availability in a list view.
 - ViewSelector - A component that allows the user to switch between list and calendar views.
 - TimezoneSelector - A component that allows the user to switch between timezones.
 - ListView - A component that displays the availability in a list view.